How to Start a YouTube Channel: 10 Brilliant Tips for Success

 5. Create a Value Proposition for Your Viewers

 So far, you've discovered your channel's topic and who your viewers are.
-Now it's time to make a promise to everyone who comes across your content.
+Now it's time to make a promise to everyone who comes across your video content.

 We'll call this promise a value proposition.
 It's a brief statement that explains what your channel is about and what viewers gain by watching your videos.